Background

 Problem solution

 Given a Problem, the user can chose to pass it directly to a solver capable of handling the corresponding problem type, transform the COMANDO Problem to a representation in an AML (currently Pyomo or GAMS), or work directly with the COMANDO representation in a custom algorithm to preprocess or solve the Problem.
-Currently available interfaces as well as their installarion requirements are described in Interfaces to solvers and algebraic modeling languages (AMLs).
+Currently available interfaces as well as their installation requirements are described in Interfaces to solvers and algebraic modeling languages (AMLs).

 If a solution is obtained, it is loaded back into the COMANDO Problem after the solver terminates.